 - Allows for easy monitoring

-Should I Use Chaos Monkey?
+Should I use Chaos Monkey?

-Some of the many features of Gremlin include:
+Features of Gremlin include:

 - Controlling failures in a precise and controlled manner